Image

 Potential Penalties for Manslaughter in Branson, MO

-• Voluntary or First-Degree Involuntary (Special Victim): Class B felony, 5 to 15 years in prison
+• Voluntary/First-Degree Involuntary (special victim): Class B felony, punishable by 5 to 15 years in prison

-• First-Degree Involuntary: Class C felony, carrying 3 to 10 years in prison
+• First-Degree Involuntary Manslaughter: Class C felony, 3 to 10 years in prison

-• Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, up to 7 years in prison
+• Second-Degree Involuntary: (special victim): Class D felony, with a potential sentence of up to 7 years

-• Second-Degree Involuntary Manslaughter: Class E felony, up to 4 years in prison
+• Second-Degree Involuntary: Class E felony, punishable by up to 4 years in prison

 The direct penalties are only part of the picture.
 A manslaughter conviction in Branson, MO can carry long-term consequences that affect nearly every area of your life, even after you’ve served your sentence, including:

-• Professional Licenses If you hold a professional license in Branson, MO, such as in healthcare, law, construction, or commercial driving, a conviction can lead to suspension or revocation.
+• Keeping Professional Licenses If you hold a professional license in Branson, MO, such as in healthcare, law, construction, or commercial driving, a conviction can lead to suspension or revocation.
 Even applying for new certifications or licenses can become significantly more challenging, as regulatory boards often view felony convictions as grounds for denial.

 Criminal Defense Lawyer St. Louis | Manslaughter Charges Help